Indianapolis 500 traditions: Gasoline Alley

 The garage area at the Indianapolis Motor Speedway is known as "Gasoline Alley".
 The nickname dates back to the early decades of the race, and for a time, referred specifically to one particular spot in the back where cars would refuel.
 Though the exact origin of the name is unclear, it may be loosely linked to the eponymous comic strip.
 Later, the nickname was used for the main corridor of the garage area, and eventually was used colloquially for the entire garage complex.
 The use of gasoline at the Indy 500 was phased out in favor of methanol beginning in 1965 (and later ethanol in 2006), but the nickname nonetheless remained.
 Gasoline was not used again at Indy until NASCAR arrived for the Brickyard 400 in 1994.

 The first garage area consisted of one double-sided bank of garages running east–west.
 It was in the same general location as the present day complex.
 In the very early years, the foreign entries were housed in a second garage complex outside of turn two.
 In 1929, a second row of garages was constructed alongside the first, creating the soon-to-be familiar Gasoline Alley corridor.
 The original garages were known for their signature green and white barn doors, and were sometimes visually compared to horse stables, as the complex loosely resembled a horse racing paddock.

-One of the fixtures of the garage area in the pre-WWII years was Tom Bealle's diner, an outdoor restaurant and gathering place, popular with drivers, mechanics, officials, and fans.
+One of the fixtures of the garage area in the pre-WWII years was Tom Beall's diner, an outdoor restaurant and gathering place, popular with drivers, mechanics, officials, and fans.
 Bealle often allowed drivers to run up a tab during the month of May, allowing them to pay their bill once they received their prize money at the end of the month.
 Around 1974–1975, since the entry fee was still relatively small, Jim Hurtubise was known for entering three cars (despite perhaps only having one or two cars in running condition) in order to rent three garages.
 He would convert the third garage stall into a bar & lounge to entertain himself and his team and friends, although officials and track management took a dim view of it.
 In later years, in order to curtail similar actions, entry fees were substantially increased and entrants were required to show proof of the car(s) existence before their entry was accepted.
 In addition, by the 1980s, teams began setting up hospitality tents specifically for that purpose, and furthermore, an abundance of permanent hospitality suites - many adjacent to the garage area, were later constructed to supplement.